hdShang/arxiv-daily/docs/cs-CL/2025-09-19/papers/250916107v1-it-depends-resolving-referential-ambiguity-in-minimal-contexts-with-.md

 ---
 layout: default
-title: It Depends: Resolving Referential Ambiguity in Minimal Contexts with Commonsense Knowledge
+title: "It Depends: Resolving Referential Ambiguity in Minimal Contexts with Commonsense Knowledge"
 ---

 # It Depends: Resolving Referential Ambiguity in Minimal Contexts with Commonsense Knowledge